For individuals & families: As a parent

 Sometimes you can receive too much child support.
 This can happen because:

-- your circumstances changed and you get overpaid, for example, a child left your care but you continued to get child support payments for them.
+- your circumstances changed and you get overpaid, eg, a child left your care but you continued to get child support payments for them.

 What happens if I'm overpaid?